willfindlay/3000physicalview/README.md

 Exposes an `ioctl` call for returning physical mapping given virtual mapping.

+**WARNING:** This module is unsecure.
+It should be used for teaching purposes only.
+Usage in a virtualized environment is recommended.

 ## Usage

 1. `git clone https://github.com/willfindlay/3000physicalview && cd 3000physicalview`